Master of Indigenous Studies and Master of Māori Studies

 Thesis (120 credits)

-The thesis embodies the results obtained by a candidate in an investigation relating to some part of the subject of specialisation.
+The thesis embodies an investigation relating to a topic identified by the student.
 Choose the discipline that relates to your topic:

 • IND800 - Indigenous